Global Center for Technology Transfer - Who we are

 Reinhilde Veugelers, Professor of Managerial Economics, Strategy and Innovation, KU Leuven, Belgium (economics of science and innovation, technology transfer)

-Sharon Simmons, Associate Professor of Entrepreneurship, Jackson State University (entrepreneurship, innovation and technology transfer)
+Sharon Simmons, Professor of Entrepreneurship, Jackson State University (entrepreneurship, innovation and technology transfer)

 P. Devereaux Jennings, Professor of Strategy and Organization, University of Alberta, Canada, (strategy, entrepreneurship and organizational theory)